-You will be amazed at the clarity and power of a bunch of acoustic instruments in a concert hall.
+You will be amazed at the clarity and power that a bunch of acoustic instruments can make in a concert hall.
 An expensive stereo cannot replicate it!

 You will find it intriguing how the conductor can control 50 artists with a flick of a hand, a glance or a facial expression.